• Skip to primary navigation

 • Add desired steak seasonings, such as the marinade listed, and generously dust with salt.

-• Insert oven thermometer inside the deepest part of the steak and place in the oven for 15-30 minutes, until it reaches your desired level of doneness.
+• Insert oven thermometer inside the deepest part of the steak and place in the oven for 15-30 minutes, or until the interior of the steak reaches your desired level of doneness.
 Opening the oven frequently will drastically increase cooking time.
-(Medium rare is 135 degrees)

 • Remove from oven and let rest 5 minutes prior to cutting and serving.